fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Volume Management Best Practices

 * Volumes - Portworx volumes are thinly provisioned by default.
 Make sure to monitor for capacity threshold alerts.
-Monitor for for Volume Space Low alerts
+Monitor for Volume Space Low alerts

       ```
       30|VolumeSpaceLow|ALARM|VOLUME|Triggered when the free space available in a volume goes below a threshold.